Lyrics-Tags-Generator/tags-deletion-algorithm/README.md

 # Tags Deletion Algorithm

-> The alogrithm we implemented for our tags deletion functionality, written in Java.
+> The algorithm we implemented for our tags deletion functionality, written in Java.

 ## Important